LAST UPDATED: June 3, 2021 by Ryan M

 Some states allow you to perform your own burial on your property.

 It’s not required to purchase a casket from the funeral home.
 For example, you can usually find more affordable caskets online.
 “Casket shopping” seems a bit dark to me, but if funds are tight, it’s something to consider.
 If the body is going to be cremated but you still want to hold a viewing, you can rent a casket just for the viewing.

 Whole-body donation is the act of donating the deceased body to science.
 If the body is accepted, all burial or cremation costs are covered.

 Some companies and trade unions offer survivor benefits for the family of a deceased employee.

 All eligible veterans are entitled to a proper burial in a national cemetery with no charge for the internment, gravesite, headstone, or vault.
 The family is responsible for any additional charges.
-The Veterans Administration (V.A.) makes additional burial allowance payments in cases of death during while in active duty, from service-related injuries, in a V.A. facility, or when the veteran was receiving a VA pension or disability.
-Veterans’ spouses and dependents are entitled to some burial benefits.
+The Veterans Administration (V.A.) makes additional burial allowance payments in cases of death while on active duty, from service-related injuries, while in a V.A. facility, or when the veteran was receiving a V.A. pension or disability.

 Some funeral homes offer financial assistance on a case by case basis.
 This varies greatly but is something you might want to take into account when choosing a funeral home if you find yourself in a tough financial situation.